tedchain/tedchain-technology/README.md

         "namespace": "<string>"
     }

-``namespace`` is the hex representation of the namespace expected in transactions submitted to the Openchain instance.
+``namespace`` is the hex representation of the namespace expected in transactions submitted to the Tedchain instance.

 Query an account (``/query/account``)
 -------------------------------------